openstack-archive/git-upstream/functional-tests/README.md

 TEST_NAME           The name of current test.
 Extracted from the test filename.

-prepare_for_hpgit() Using the current hpgit repo, create an initial
+prepare_for_git_upstream() Using the current git-upstream repo, create an
-                    configuration useful for testing hp-git.
+                           initial onfiguration useful for testing hp-git.
                            After invoking it a  "$TEST_DIR/$REPO_NAME"

 ## Environment variable used by the test framework